FarronF/limerick-council-meetings/meetings/2022/10/24-Monthly Meeting of Metropolitan District of Limerick/Draft Minutes - Meeting of the Metropolitan District of Limerick - 19th September 2022.md

 There was no closing date for the years 2019 and 2020, however on review of the scheme,

-a closing date was reintroduced in 2021 for operational / budgetary management reasons.--- 7
+a closing date was reintroduced in 2021 for operational / budgetary management reasons.
+---
+7

 **10.Question submitted by Councillor S. Benson**